-Dr Ramin Raeesi is a Lecturer (Assistant Professor) in Management Science and a member of the Centre for Logistics and Heuristic Optimisation (CLHO), at Kent Business School (KBS).
-He is also a visiting researcher at the Centre for Transport and Logistics (CENTRAL) at Lancaster University Management School, and a member of the Future Energy Group at the University of Kent, which comprises 25 academics from across the university working on energy-related topics.
-Ramin received his PhD in Management Science from Lancaster University Management School, where he won Kingsman Prize 2019 for the best doctoral dissertation, and prior to joining KBS was a Postdoctoral Research Fellow in Operational Research at Brunel University London on a European Union’s Horizon 2020 project on the development of a green and sustainable ecosystem for the EU port of the future.
+Dr Ramin Raeesi is a Senior Lecturer in Management Science and the Director of the Centre for Logistics and Heuristic Optimisation (CLHO) (interim), at the Department of Analytics, Operations and Systems, Kent Business School (KBS).
+He received his PhD in Management Science from Lancaster University Management School, where he won the Kingsman Prize 2019 for the best doctoral dissertation, and prior to joining KBS was a Postdoctoral Research Fellow in Operational Research at Brunel University London.

-Ramin teaches different topics in Business Analytics and Management Science and convenes the following modules:
+Ramin teaches different topics in Business Analytics and Management Science and usually convenes the following modules:

-Ramin is interested in supervising proposals pertinent to the theory and application of Operational Research.
+Ramin is interested in supervising proposals relating to the theory and application of Operational Research.